The Increased Prevalence of Autism

 Educational professionals have spent decades researching effective ways to build inclusive classrooms that meet the educational needs of students, while minimizing disruptive behaviors.3 This is an important skill set for all educators to develop, given the increasing numbers of students with ASD who spend at least a portion of the day in general education classrooms.

 If you’d like to augment your own teaching ability with mastery of this concept, look for a graduate education program that includes coursework on universal designs for learning and strategies for teaching diverse learners.
-Consider a graduate degree, certificate or endorsement program from the University of Kansas School of Education.
+Consider a graduate degree, certificate or endorsement program from the University of Kansas School of Education and Human Sciences.

 1Retrieved on September 25, 2018, from cdc.gov/ncbddd/autism/data.html